 Most people are now opting for edibles rather than smoking marijuana.
 And if you want to start cooking with marijuana, then you get the chance to express your creativity.
 When cooking with marijuana, you can change the concentration of CBD and THC to your preference.
 Working with marijuana in your kitchen should be as fun as it sounds.
 That is why you must have some tips before diving into a multitude of recipes printed out in cookbooks.

 Now, do you worry about cooking with marijuana?
 Are you looking for some fantastic tips to take your cooking to the next level?
 Below are 7 amazing tips that guarantee to level up your cooking game with marijuana:

-Number One: Choosing the right strain
+Choosing the right strain

 Different strains of marijuana contain different concentrations of THC and CBD.
 And depending on the prescription given to you, you require different concentrations of both components for your medical issues.
 That is why you must choose the right strain of marijuana for making your edibles.

 If you are a medical marijuana cardholder looking for an uplifting effect, go with Sativa.
 This strain energizes you and your guests, making you the best host.

 On the other hand, if you are looking to relax and calm the nerves, Indica is the choice strain.
 Indica is renowned for its sedating properties.
 Therefore, it would be best to use the strain for your edibles at night.

 There are dozens of marijuana strains from which you can choose.
 Popular medical marijuana strains include:

 It is an Indica-prominent strain famous for its blissful high properties.
 When used for cooking edibles, the purple queen delivers hearty flavors with a hint of lemon.
 The Purple Queen is the perfect strain for brownies meant to be evening snacks.